T'Keyah Crystal Keymáh

 T'Keyah Crystal Keymáh (born Crystal Walker; October 13, 1962) is an American actress and singer.
-In addition to her status as an original cast member of the Fox sketch comedy series In Living Color (1990–1994), Keymáh is also known for her roles as Erica Lucas on the CBS sitcom Cosby (1996–2000) Tanya Baxter on the Disney Channel sitcom That's So Raven (2003–2005) and the star and host on the Keymáh Network sketch variety show The Cool Crystal Show (2020–present).
+In addition to her status as an original cast member of the Fox sketch comedy series In Living Color (1990–1994), Keymáh is also known for her roles as Erica Lucas on the CBS sitcom Cosby (1996–2000), Tanya Baxter on the Disney Channel sitcom That's So Raven (2003–2005), and as the star and host on the Keymáh Network sketch variety show The Cool Crystal Show (2020–present).

 Early life

 Born Crystal Walker on October 13, 1962, in Chicago, Illinois, at Cook County Hospital, Keymáh was raised Catholic on the city's South Side.
 Her mother, Arlene Carter, a student at Chicago State University, died when Keymáh was two years old.
 Keymáh's father, William Walker Sr., was an Illinois state police trooper.
 He is of Seminole Indian descent from Springfield, Illinois.
 Keymáh was raised by her maternal grandparents Mary Louis Zeno, a social worker for the Illinois public aid department, and Carneil Carter, an insurance salesperson with Metropolitan Insurance.
 Keymáh began entertaining her family – singing, dancing, and reciting original poems and stories — at the age of three.
 Keymáh wrote her first play and her first song in elementary school.
-For high school, Keymáh is a 1981 graduate of the Academy of Our Lady.
+Keymáh then went on to go to Academy of Our Lady where she graduated from in 1981.
 Keymáh performed with Ali LeRoi and Lance Crouther in the Mary Wong Comedy Group in high school, and then enrolled in Florida A&M University’s School of Business and Industry.
 In 1988, she adopted the stage name "T'Keyah Crystal Keymáh" after realizing her last name, Walker, reflected a slave name rather than her African roots.
-In Hebrew, "T'Keyah" means "mental revival of God's spirit" and "Keymáh" means "to establish oneself."
+In a 1991 interview with the Chicago Tribune, she claimed that "T'Keyah" meant "mental revival of God's spirit" and that "Keymáh" meant "to establish oneself" in Hebrew but neither name appears to be of Hebrew origin by modern day findings."